dragonza/weather-app/README.md

 * This app only shows some cities to display forecast.
 * Users are able to toggle between Celsius and Fahrenheit

+## Architecture
+* This app has applied React, Redux, Redux Saga and ImmutableJS.
+* This app has some basic data-reducer (create, remove, update) to minimize the redundancy of writing many reducers.
+Typical reducers could also be used normally along with this data-reducer.
+For more information: read [this](https://github.com/dragonza/react-redux-boilerplate)